-JOURNALS: ALL students will keep a journal of the 12 book selections they have read.
+JOURNALS: ALL students will keep a journal of the book selections they have read.
 These will be used for review before the games.
-However, students who read and journal all 20 books will be recognized at the games.
+Students who read and journal all 20 books will be recognized at the games.

-A journal (click here) is available to complete electronically or to print and complete in writing.
+A journal (click here) is available to complete electronically which will be automatically sent to Ms. Winner.

 Born and raised in a prison where is mother is incarcerated, Perry T. Cook is taken to live with a foster family, where he feels trapped and out of place, and works to find a way to be reunited with his mother. by Leslie Conner